wp-plugins/events-manager-extended/readme.txt

 = 3.2.6 =
 * Bugfix: location table gets created again

+= 3.2.7 =
 * Bugfix: rsvp is by default allowed until the hour the event starts, not just the day
+* Bugfix: booking name/email once again shows correctly (was bugged and fixed in 3.2.5, but the fix didn't make it in 3.2.6)